Vicky Jepson

-Victoria Jepson (born 23 February 1987) is an English professional football coach and manager who is currently the head coach of the United States Women's U20.
+Victoria Jayne Jepson (born 23 February 1987) is an English professional football coach and manager who is currently the head coach of the United States Women's U20.
 She previously served as senior assistant head coach of Women's Super League club Tottenham Hotspur, where she was also the club's assistant coach and had a spell as interim head coach.
 She managed Liverpool in both the WSL and Women's Championship from 2018 to 2021.